IanKeen/IanKeen.github.io/_posts/2020-08-03-the-missing-combine-input-type.md

 }
 ```

 I'm calling this `AnyConsumer` because it feels like a nice parallel with `AnyPublisher`.
-This type allows us to expose _just_ the `send` function making this type _input only_ just like we want...
+This type allows us to expose _just_ the `send` function making this type _input only_ just like we want;
-however if we make the subject `private` nothing is going to be able to access it.
+however, if we make the subject `private` nothing is going to be able to access it.
 It feels like we are stuck in a catch 22.

-Let's go with it for now and update the rest of our code, firstly let's make our protocol enforce our strict input:
+Let's go with it for now and update the rest of our code; first let's make our protocol enforce our strict input:

 ```swift
 protocol AuthViewModelType {